ami-iit/element_cfd-simulation/simulations/ironcub-automatic-cfd/README.md

 ## `ironcub-automatic-cfd`

+In this repo you can find the 2 different methods used to automatize the process to generate cfd simulations on iRonCub robot: **Automatic _Workbench_ routine** and **Automatic _pyFluent_ routine**

+### Automatic _Workbench_ routine (`workbench`)

+This routine is based on the execution of the whole process only using _ANSYS Workbench_ automatic scripts.

+### Automatic _pyFluent_ routine (`pyfluent`)

+This routine automatically modifies the geometry using _ANSYS Workbench_ automatic scripts (at the moment), but performs the meshing and simulation steps using `pyFluent` (the _Fluent API_ for python).

-In this repo the automatic cfd pipeline is stored after splitting it in 2 main parts collected in the 2 repos you can find here.
+In this repo the automatic cfd pipeline parts are stored, after splitting the proces in 2 main parts collected in the 2 repos you can find here.

 * **`auto-cfd-model`**: in this repo you can find the first pipeline part, taking as input the robot joint configurations, the geometry files and the output parameters file; then the geometry is automatically updated and the mesh is generated, creating a ready _ANSYS Fluent_ `.cas` file to be used as input of the second pipeline part;